lmalheiro/rustf8/README.md

  ## Errors

- The `Utf8Iteraror` will identify UTF-8 decoding errors returning the enum `Utf8IteratorError`.
+ The `Utf8Iterator` will identify UTF-8 decoding errors returning the enum `Utf8IteratorError`.
- The error will also contain a `Box<u8>` containing the malformed sequence.
+ The error will also contain a `Box<u8>` with the malformed sequence.
  Subsequent calls to `next()` are allowed and will decode valid characters from the point beyond the malformed sequence.

- The IO error `std::io::ErrorKind::Interruped` coming from the underling iterator will be transparently _consumed_ by the `next()` method.
+ The IO error `std::io::ErrorKind::Interrupted` coming from the underling iterator will be transparently _consumed_ by the `next()` method.
  Therefore there will be no need to treat such error.

  ## Panics